mongodb/mongo/tools/template/README.md

 ##### Toggling statistics

 To look at specific statistics, open the respective section by clicking on the section heading or the little arrow on the right.
 For example, click on the word "connection" in the sidebar to reveal the _connection_ stats.
-Click on any of the stats to toggle them on or off.
+Inside a group, click on any of the contained stats to toggle them on or off.
 You should see the stats graph appear in the main window.
 To toggle the entire group on or off, you can click on the circle next to the group heading.
 To look at one specific isolated statistic, you can shift-click on the stat.
 This will disable all but the chosen stat.
 Shift-clicking it again will return to the previous selection.

 ##### Filtering statistics

 Depending on your WiredTiger settings, you may have gathered a large number of stats.
 Use the search bar above the stats groups to filter stats on keywords.
-For example, typing `mem` into the search bar will show all stats that have the word "mem" in them.
+For example, typing `mem` into the search bar will show all stats that have the substring "mem" in them.
 Press the "Clear" button to clear the filter again.

 ##### Navigating the View

 Once some stats are showing in the main view panel, use the mouse to hover over the graphs.
 A cross-hair will appear highlighting the data point closest to the mouse cursor and showing the stat name and value (y-axis).
 A small gray label below the x-axis will additionally show the exact x-axis value for the current data point.

-You can zoom into the graph via various mouse/trackpad gestures:
+You can zoom into the graph via various mouse/trackpad gestures (some of which may not be supported by your input device):

 - use the scroll wheel (mouse)
 - use two-finger vertical scroll (touchpad)